How to Get from Athens To Nafplion: Easy Ways to Go

 Is Nafplio a day trip from Athens?

-Yes it’s a popular day trip with people travelling in both organised groups and on their own.
-You could definitely stay longer in the area though.
+Yes, it’s a popular day trip with people travelling in both organised groups and on their own.
+You could definitely stay longer in the area, though.

 Is it easy to drive from Athens to Nafplio?

-Yes it’s quite straightforward.
-The roads are good and well signed.
+Yes, it’s quite straightforward.
+The roads are good and well-signed.
 Look at the pictures and information above to see for yourself what to expect.

-Is Nafplio and Nafplion the same?
+Are Nafplio and Nafplion the same?

-Yes they are the same place.
+Yes, they are the same place.

 More Info For Your Trip to Nafplio from Athens